MattGong/bdd-rest/README.md

 ## Limitations

+- The first step in any scenario must be `Given a service running on ...`
-The content of your HTTP requests and reponses are loaded into an in-memory byte[] and are therefore limited to ~2GB The expected and actual contents are compared as an exact byte[] match are therefore syntactic rather than semantic comparisons.
+- The content of your HTTP requests and reponses are loaded into an in-memory byte[] and are therefore limited to ~2GB
+- The expected and actual contents are compared as an exact byte[] match are therefore syntactic rather than semantic comparisons.

 ## Roadmap